-84. On information and belief, Defendants know or should know that such activities induce others to directly infringe one or more of at least claims 1, 9, and 16 of the '266 Patent, including for example, by encouraging them to use and/or how to use at least the camera and flash systems of the Accused Devices.

-85. On information and belief, Defendants contribute to the infringement of at least claims 1, 9, and 16 of the '266 Patent by others, including its customers, authorized resellers, and distributors, and users of the Accused Devices.
-Acts by Defendants that contribute to the infringement by others include, but are not limited to, the sale, offer for sale, and/or import by Defendants of at least the Accused Devices for use in the claimed processes of the '266 Patent and/or the camera and flash component systems of the Accused Devices which are not staple articles or capable of substantial non-infringing uses, and constitute a material part of the inventions claimed in one or more of at least the Accused Devices and/or the camera and flash component systems 1, 9, and 16 of the '266 Patent.
-Defendants knew or should have known that at least the Accused Devices and/or the camera and flash component systems of the Accused Devices and/or the camera and flash component of the Accused Devices and/or the camera and flash non-infringing uses, and constitute a material part of the inventions claimed in one or more of at least claims 1, 9, and 16 of the '266 Patent.
-Defendants knew or should have known that at least the Accused Devices and/or the camera and flash component systems of the Accused Devices were especially made or adapted for use in an infringement of one or more of at least claims 1, 9, and 16 of the '266 Patent.

-86. Defendants undertook and continue their infringing actions despite that such activities have infringed the '266 Patent, which has been duly issued by the USPTO, and is presumed valid.
-For example, since at least the filing of this action, Defendants have been aware that their actions constituted and continue to constitute infringement of the '266 Patent, and that the '266 Patent is valid.
-Despite their knowledge that their actions constitute infringement, Defendants have continued their infringing activities, which is an egregious case of culpable behavior.
-As such, Defendants willfully infringe the '266 Patent.
+- 82. On information and belief, Defendant knows or should know that such activities induce others to directly infringe one or more of at least claims 1, 9, and 16 of the '266 Patent, including for example, by encouraging them to use and/or how to use at least the camera and flash systems of the Accused Devices. - 83.
+On information and belief, Defendant contributes to the infringement of at least claims 1, 9, and 16 of the '266 Patent by others, including its customers, authorized resellers, and distributors, and users of the Accused Devices.
+Acts by Defendant that contribute to the infringement by others include, but are not limited to, the sale, offer for sale, and/or import by Defendant of at least the Accused Devices for use in the claimed processes of the '266 Patent and/or the camera and flash component systems of the Accused Devices which are not staple articles or capable of substantial non-infringing uses, and constitute a material part of the inventions claimed in one or more of at least claims 1, 9, and 16 of the '266 Patent.
+Defendant knew or should have known that at least the Accused Devices and/or the camera and flash component systems of the Accused Devices were especially made or adapted for use in an infringement of one or more of at least claims 1, 9, and 16 of the '266 Patent. - 84.
+Defendant undertook and continues its infringing actions despite that such activities have infringed the '266 Patent, which has been duly issued by the USPTO, and is presumed valid.
+For example, since at least August 2, 2016, Defendant has been aware that its actions constituted and continue to constitute infringement of the '266 Patent, and that the '266 Patent is valid.
+Despite its knowledge that its actions constitute infringement, Defendant has continued its infringing activities, which is an egregious case of culpable behavior.
+As such, Defendant willfully infringes the '266 Patent.

-Case 2:16-cv-00772 Document 1 Filed 07/14/16 Page 21 of 25 PageID #: 21

-87. Lemaire Illumination has been injured and has been caused significant financial damage as a direct and proximate result of the Defendants' infringement of the '266 Patent.

-88. Unless enjoined by this Court, Defendants will continue to infringe the '266 Patent, and thus cause irreparable injury and damage to Lemaire Illumination.

-89. Lemaire Illumination is entitled to recover from Defendants the damages sustained by Lemaire Illumination as a result of the Defendants' wrongful acts in an amount subject to proof at trial.

-90. Lemaire Illumination has been irreparably injured and is entitled to seek injunctive relief, in addition to all other legal and equitable remedies.
+- 85. Lemaire Illumination has been injured and has been caused significant financial damage as a direct and proximate result of the Defendant's infringement of the '266 Patent. - 86.
+Unless enjoined by this Court, Defendant will continue to infringe the '266 Patent, and thus cause irreparable injury and damage to Lemaire Illumination. - 87.
+Lemaire Illumination is entitled to recover from Defendant the damages sustained by Lemaire Illumination as a result of the Defendant's wrongful acts in an amount subject to proof at trial. - 88.
+Lemaire Illumination has been irreparably injured and is entitled to seek injunctive relief, in addition to all other legal and equitable remedies.